 The Main Differences Between Post Planner vs Hootsuite are:

-- Post Planner lets you collate your favourite social feeds into “Streams”, whereas Hootsuite does reports on your social media effectiveness.
+- Post Planner lets you collate your favorite social feeds into “Streams”, whereas Hootsuite does reports on your social media effectiveness.

 - Post Planner has a recycle feature, whereas Hootsuite lets you set employee permissions.